 Earth Day is probably the biggest event in the green calendar.
 More than a billion people, in 190 countries, take part each year.
 Which is an impressive rise from its humble beginnings in 1970, a day of engagement that helped produce the Clean Air Act, Clean Water Act and Endangered Species Acts.

-It's easy to perform one green act today: take the bike instead of the car, plant a tree, switch your light bulbs over to sustainable ones, switch to more sustainable consumables [read our 10 alternatives to plastic straws], or volunteer to clean up your community.
+It's easy to perform one green act today: take the bike instead of the car, plant a tree, change your light bulbs and electrical divices to be more energy-efficient, switch to more sustainable consumables [10 alternatives to plastic straws], or volunteer to clean up your community.

 We are celebrating national Jelly Bean Day with handfuls of the moreish sweets between sips of a drink we discovered back in 2002 at London's Hush, the a Jelly Belly Beany.
 And we've compiled a colection of other candy cocktails.